 I think it’s something that I really enjoy doing and something that I put a lot into it.
 I have passion for my guy out there and (want to) have him pitch the best game in that moment, and I think that’s one thing that’s helped me a lot in my career.

 It’s a lot of work but it’s something that if you’re not prepared or you’re not into it, then it’s really hard.
-But that’s one thing I love; the challenge.
+That’s one thing I love, the challenge.
 I like the baseball challenge and that’s one thing that makes it a little easier for me.

 MMO: With all of the advanced statistics out there, including various metrics for catchers including pitch framing, how much do you look at those, if at all?